-Hannon announces the Senate has passed a package of bills to prevent the abuse of deadly synthetic drugs.
+The New York State Senate today passed a package of bills to prevent the abuse of deadly synthetic drugs.
 Synthetic drugs have increased in popularity because their effects are similar to known hallucinogens or narcotics but their chemical structures are slightly altered so restrictions against illegal substances can be evaded.

-The bills the Senate passed to eradicate the sale of K2 and other synthetic drugs include:
+The bills the Senate acted upon today to eradicate the sale of K2 and other synthetic drugs, include:

 The bills will be sent to the Assembly.